What can I do with a PPA degree?

 Fundamentals of Economic Development

-Entering its 14th year in 2017, the Planning and Zoning Chancellor’s Certificate has educated hundreds of members of the St. Louis planning community.
+Having just completed its 14th year in 2017, the Planning and Zoning Chancellor’s Certificate has educated hundreds of members of the St. Louis planning community.
 Fundamentals of Planning and Zoning is taught by a team of senior practitioners, who have extensive knowledge and experience in local government planning in Missouri, Illinois and across the nation.
 Course modules cover planning practices, processes and topics that are crucial for local government success.

 Course modules cover planning practices, processes and topics that are crucial for local government success.
 The Certificate consists of seven modules that include lecture and discussion.
 You will earn a noncredit UMSL Chancellor’s Certificate in Fundamentals of Planning & Zoning by completing six of the seven modules.